TRANSFORM YOUR LOOP INTO AN INTRO SECTION

 5) Then, try pitch shifting the audio from the audio edit window up or down to a diatonic pitch.
 Perhaps an octave below (12 semitones), or a fourth below (5 semitones).
 What is more, you may need to drop the gain a little due to the harshness and natural sensitivity to higher pitched sounds, especially in sounds that aren’t as tonal, like drums.

 6) Now, try fading-in the rendered variations.
-However, If you want a more explosive intro, it may be better to jump into full level right away or have some louder sound effect at the very start of the song like this.
+However, If you want a more explosive intro, it may be better to jump to full level right away or have some louder sound effect at the very start of the song like this.

 7) Next, try processing the rendered variations.
 For this purpose, I used a high-pass filter on my intro bass to keep the low frequencies a surprise.